Hugo Medrano: Career

-Hugo Medrano's career in the United States began at Teatro Doble, a bilingual children's theatre located in Washington D.C.
+Medrano's career in the United States began at Teatro Doble, a bilingual children's theatre located in Washington D.C.
 However, most of his notable work was done with the GALA Hispanic Theatre.
 GALA stands for Grupo de Artistas Latino Americanos.
-Hugo Medrano co-founded this theatre in 1976 to deliver quality plays to the growing Spanish-speaking community of Washington.
+Medrano co-founded this theatre in 1976 to deliver quality plays to the growing Spanish-speaking community of Washington.
 In its early years, the GALA Hispanic Theatre performed in a townhouse in the multicultural Adams Morgan neighborhood of the city.
-Hugo Medrano produced and directed the group's first production, La Fiaca by Ricardo Talesnik, which received recognition by the Washington Post.
+Medrano produced and directed the group's first production, La Fiaca by Ricardo Talesnik, which received recognition by the Washington Post.
 Medrano would go on to direct, produce, and act in a multitude of successful productions over the next 40 years.

-As a theatre director at GALA, Hugo Medrano faced challenges concerning the bilingual nature of his productions.
+As a theatre director at GALA, Medrano faced challenges concerning the bilingual nature of his productions.
 To appeal to both Spanish-speaking and English-speaking audiences, Medrano would often present two different productions of the same play, an English version and a Spanish version.
 In some cases, this would require two different actors, costumes, or directors to perform these productions.
 Medrano found this approach to be inefficient, and the GALA Hispanic Theatre subsequently transitioned to producing plays in Spanish and providing English subtitles or headphone translations to the audience.

-Moving the GALA Hispanic Theatre to a permanent home in the Tivoli Theatre of Columbia Heights was an important moment in Hugo Medrano's career.
+Moving the GALA Hispanic Theatre to a permanent home in the Tivoli Theatre of Columbia Heights was an important moment in Medrano's career.
 The Tivoli Theatre was built in 1924 and quickly became a city landmark as both a theatre and a cinema.
-The theatre was abandoned in 1976 but was restored with the help of a $4 million fundraising campaign started by Hugo Medrano and others.
+The theatre was abandoned in 1976 but was restored with the help of a $4 million fundraising campaign started by Medrano and others.
 In 2005, the GALA Hispanic Theatre officially moved into the Tivoli Theatre and Medrano began to work on new projects.
-With the help of his wife, Hugo Medrano created the National Center for Latino Performing Arts and has expanded GALA's focus to include concerts, dance, film, and other arts.
+With the help of his wife, Medrano created the National Center for Latino Performing Arts and has expanded GALA's focus to include concerts, dance, film, and other arts.